 - In the Value box, paste in the deployment token value you set aside in a previous step.

-- Select the Add variable button.
+- Select Add variable.

 Select the Repository menu option.

 Ensure the main branch is selected in the branch drop down at the top.

 Press the plus sign drop down and select New file.

 Create a new file named